adamszabunio/Forest_Cover_Type/Boosting_and_NLP/README.md

 ![](images/feature_importances.png?raw=true)

 Feature importances, as the name suggests, rate how important each feature is for the decision a tree makes.
-To generate these scores, I used an [random forest classifier](Feature_Importances.ipynb).
+To generate these scores, I used a [random forest classifier](Feature_Importances.ipynb).
 Feature importance scores are normalized between "0" and "1", where "0" indicates the feature is not used at all and "1" indicates the feature perfectly predicts the target.
 As can be seen above, 10 of the features are excellent predictors, whereas the other 44 are very poor predictors.
 Besides Feature 15 ('Wilderness_Area4': "Cache la Poudre Wilderness Area"), the other 43 features are terrible predictors.

 #### It seems like the logical thing to do would be to eliminate the first 10 (MOST IMPORTANT) features and only use the remaining 44 (LEAST IMPORTANT) features.